kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 #### Beta

-- E2E tests passing in CI
+- E2E tests passing in CI (using test-driver)
-- Tested with multiple DRA drivers
+- Validated with at least one production DRA driver (out-of-tree testing)
 - Performance validated at scale (100+ pools)
 - User feedback incorporated
 - Add TTL field for automatic cleanup (`ttlSecondsAfterComplete`)